nvan21/PPO-Pytorch-Implementation/README.md

 # Goal:

-Create a highly optimized version of PPO that's able to train on gymnasium environments Be able to dockerize it to run on the HPC
+Create a highly optimized version of PPO that's able to train on gymnasium environments.
+Be able to dockerize it to run on the HPC

-# Notes:
+# Discrete PPo Notes:

 - Vectorized architecture handles long horizon episodes by learning from fixed-length trajectory segments (look at iclr blog for psuedocode)
   - N is the number of parallel environments and M is the length of trajectory learning